The path to Tranquility (spring)

 26. Let the inner child to grow

-Everyone has an inner child, which is our purest essence and our most authentic self.
-We are essentially children of nature.
-But as we grow older, our inner child is often suppressed, ignored, or even forgotten.
-The result is that we become less and less happy, less free, and have more and more stress and negative emotions in our lives.
+Deep inside each of us lives a child, the purest essence, the truest self.
+We are all essentially children of nature and ultimately need to return to the embrace of nature.
+However, as we grow older, this inner child is often suppressed and neglected, or even forgotten.
+As a result, we become less happy, less free, and have more stress and negativity in our lives.

-As children, we learn to play different roles, such as being a sibling, a good student in school, or a good kid to our parents.
-When we play a role we don’t like, not only do we feel pressured, but we also have less opportunity to do the things we like, and our innocence is suppressed in our subconscious.
+From a very young age, we learn to play different roles, such as being a sibling, a good student in school, or a good child in the eyes of our parents.
+When we play roles we don’t enjoy, we not only feel pressure, but we also have fewer opportunities to do the things we enjoy.
+In this way, our inner child is suppressed in our subconscious.

-When we were children, we were not allowed to be ourselves, but were required to follow the rules, not to look and ask more questions, and had to obey our parents' arrangements, etc. These discipline patterns deprive freedom and suppress curiosity and creativity, which can be the reason why the inner child cannot grow.
-Therefore, we need to deeply understand our own experiences and see what is lacking in the roles we have played.
+As children, we were not allowed to be ourselves and were required to follow rules.
+We can't watch too much, can't ask too many questions, have to follow our parents' arrangements, etc. These parenting patterns deprive children of their freedom, suppress their curiosity and creativity, and are the reason why the inner child cannot grow.
+Therefore, we need to reflect deeply on our own experiences and see what was missing from the roles we once played.

-Role playing is something that must be learned in life.
-Generally, no matter which role we play, as long as we don't resist and have no fear, we can deeply embody it.
-For those roles where we have no choice, as long as we try our best to devote ourselves to it, not only will others appreciate it, but we will also gain joy from it.
+In life we must learn to role-play.
+Generally speaking, no matter what role we play, as long as there is no conflict and fear, we can play it deeply.
+Moreover, as long as we try our best to play the role we should play, not only will others appreciate it, but we will also get happiness from it.

-However, those roles that require us to suppress our emotions, are most likely to hinder the growth of our inner child.
-For example, becoming a hero who must overcome fear and hold back tears, will cause us to not know how to express our feelings when we grow up, or not dare to express them for fear of being laughed at by others, causing the inner child to be suppressed.
+However, roles that require repressing emotions are most likely to stunt the growth of our inner child.
+For example, if as a child we play the role of a hero who must overcome fear and hold back tears, then as an adult we will not know how to express our feelings.
+In other words, if we are afraid of being laughed at by others and dare not express ourselves, our inner child will also be suppressed.

-Perhaps we particularly liked certain roles when we were young because we could put more imagination into them.
-If we were unable to fulfill our desires due to various factors at the time, then we will also lose that firm self-confidence when we become adults.
+Maybe we particularly liked certain characters when we were children because we could invest more imagination in them.
+However, if we are disturbed by various factors and cannot realize our wishes, we will lose that firm self-confidence when we grow up.

-The shadow of the subconscious is difficult to dispel, and we must discover its source and shine the light of consciousness on it, so we can make it disappear completely.
-We can let our inner selves go back to the past and play child again, but we must do it with awareness, in front of appropriate people, such as a lover, and with full devotion.
-If we can perform successfully, we can get out of the shadow of the past.
+The shadow of the subconscious mind is difficult to dispel.
+We must discover its source and illuminate it with the light of consciousness in order to make it disappear completely.
+We can go back into our inner past and play the role of a child again, reliving the feelings of the inner child.
+But we must experience it consciously and fully in the presence of the right people (such as loved ones).
+If we can complete the performance successfully, we can get rid of the shadow of the past.

-After the performance, we will be more aware of our childish thoughts and behaviors, no longer using emotional expression as a tool for resistance, but using peaceful and rational means to realize our wishes.
-As the inner child grows, we become truly mature and independent, and able to securely maintain our own life.
+After the performance, we will have a deeper understanding of our own childish thoughts and behaviors.
+We no longer use emotional expression as a tool of resistance, but instead use peaceful and rational methods to achieve our wishes.
+As the inner child grows, we become truly mature and independent, and are able to protect our own lives stably and reliably.

 25. Emotions are like kaleidoscope patterns